Vis4Sense/student-projects/2023-2024/rachana-hegde/mvp_requirements.md

 # Updated requirements for MVP
+*All are research requirements except for those that are specified as implementation requirements.*

 - Image generation
     - Use for both settings and characters – both realistic and fantastical/surrealist artwork/imagery
     - Control over setting + character details